Identify | Disrupt |

 The program operates in four stages:

-Bounty posted — A government, law enforcement agency, or private entity posts a bounty for a verified cybercrime case, reviewed and approved by the Review Board.
+Bounty posted — A government, law enforcement agency, or private entity posts a Bounty for a verified cybercrime case, reviewed and approved by the Review Board.

 Q: What happens to my Tip after I submit it?